vivek-vilvaraj/libcxlmi_old/README.md

 - The library leaves any and all serialization up to the user - libs should not hold locks.

+- This library masks many of the protections provided by the OS driver, as such, users must provide the correct command(s) to the correct CXL Component.
+Similarly device state may be altered, and therefore users get to keep the pieces.

 - Commands initiated on MCTP-based CCIs are not tracked across any component state change, such as Conventional Resets.